valorin/console/README.md

 Valorin\Console
 ===============

-A simple PHP Console interface helper.
+A collection of simple PHP tools for creating a console interface.